 Daliani Street – Nightlife District

-Daliani Street, or Chatzimichali Ntaliani in Splantzia District, is home to traditional jewellers, boutique fashion shops, bars, cafes, and restaurants, and when the sun sets, this is where you will find the best nightlife in Chania.
+Daliani Street, or Chatzimichali Ntaliani in Splantzia District, is home to traditional jewellers, boutique fashion shops, bars, cafes, and restaurants, and when the sun sets, this is where you will find the best nightlife activities in Chania.
 The area is very popular with locals of all ages since as the area offers a variety of restaurants and bars that suit all tastes and budgets.

-Some of our favourites to visit were:
+Some of our favourite restaurants in Chania Old Town to visit were:

 - Kibar: The Monastery of Karolos – a stylish bar with a beautiful interior patio